0xReki/0xreki.github.io/_posts/2022/2022-09-04-so-i-got-a-hi-md-player.md

 But it wouldn't be that hard, would it?
 There's already [docbender/Onkyo-RI](https://github.com/docbender/Onkyo-RI), so I would only need to work on the TEAC side.

-I've played with the thought of replacing the CD Player with a CD Changer, but looking at the eBay listings, that seems like a bad idea.
+I've played with the thought of replacing the CD Player with a CD Changer, but looking at the eBay listings, that seems like a bad idea: they seem to break easily.

+Of course, there are speakers connected to the system.
+I got a pair of Teufel Ultima 20.
+Is that brand even known outside Germany?